← Back to Grammar

 Formula: Si + imperfect subjunctive, conditional

-Use Type 2 for hypothetical or contrary-to-fact situations in the present or future.
+Use Type 2 for hypothetical or contrary-to-fact situations.
 These are things that are not true now or unlikely to happen.

 Si tuviera dinero, viajaría por el mundo